othyn/docker-compose-laravel/README.md

 The `entrypoint.sh` script is copied in and executed when the container is brought `up`, so this runs things like `artisan` commands (migrations, seeders, etc.) and such to get Laravel in a ready state.
 Add anything in to this file that you need running every time the container is upped, not built.

-The `php.ini` file is any PHP ini configuration you wish to set, this overwrites the system default `php.ini`.
+The `php.ini` file is any PHP ini configuration you wish to set, this merges into the system default `php.ini`, as defined in the [documentation for the docker image](https://hub.docker.com/_/php), under 'Configuration'.
+(Documentation page doesn't support URL fragments, no ID's!)

 #### database
 The `persist` directory is volume mapped to the MySQL directory on the docker container, so that the containers DB is persisted across container instances.

 The `base.sql` patch file is run by the MySQL Docker container when its upped, so place any SQL statements in there that you wish to be run.
 E.g. creating databases.

-The `mysql.conf` file is any MySQL configuration you wish to set, this overwrites the system default `mysql.conf`.
+The `mysql.conf` file is any MySQL configuration you wish to set, this merges into the system default `mysql.conf`, as defined in the [documentation for the docker image](https://hub.docker.com/_/mysql), under 'Using a custom MySQL configuration file'.
+(Documentation page doesn't support URL fragments, no ID's!)

 #### webserver
-The `nginx.conf` file is any NGINX configuration you wish to set, this overwrites the system default `nginx.conf`.
+The `nginx.conf` file is any NGINX configuration you wish to set, this merges into the system default `nginx.conf`, as defined in the [documentation for the docker image](https://hub.docker.com/_/nginx), under 'Complex configuration'.
+(Documentation page doesn't support URL fragments, no ID's!)

 ### Building
 Should you change parts of the docker container, make sure to re-build the containers!